bengfarrell/rgf-blog/content/posts/2015-12-15-need-gift-ideas-give-the-gift-of-my-fiction.md

 ![Oh, I think I remember how...](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2015/12/stocks-500x500.jpg) *Oh, I think I remember where...*

-In 2015, I added two new opportunities to purchase my work, which is one way of saying some very lovely people agreed to include me in their collections -- some even paid me for it!
+In 2015, I added two new opportunities to purchase my work, which is one way of saying some very lovely people agreed to include me in their collections—some even paid me for it!
 One is a short story in a magazine and one is a contribution to a cookbook...a cookbook with quite illustrious co-contributors from the Speculative Fiction galaxy.
 Being a member of a professional organization comes with some perks, just sayin'.

 Consider this my purchasable compendium, reverse chronological order!
 Collect all five!
 And come this time next year, there will be a novel to add to this list, one way or another...